Stvff/MIV/readme.md

 ## Outline/Mission Statement
 The current roadmap can be found in [docs/todo.md](./docs/todo.md).\
-The naming of releases is based on all the major train stations between Twente and Amsterdam.
+The naming of pre-releases is based on all the major train stations between Twente and Amsterdam.
 The hope is that it will be out of pre-release when I get to Amsterdam.

 To be more specific about features, I am aiming for feature parity (or more) with the [Linux Mint xviewer](https://github.com/linuxmint/xviewer?tab=readme-ov-file) in terms of the image viewing experience.